gabrieldelaparra/LnkSerialization/README.md

 ## Tool usage

-To serialize a shortcuts folder to a .json file:
+To serialize a folder with shortcuts to a .json file:

 ```
 LnkSerialization serialize -i "Path\To\Shortcuts" -o "Path\To\backup.json"
 ```

-To deserialize a .json file to a shortcuts folder:
+To deserialize a .json file to a folder with shortcuts:

 ```
 LnkSerialization deserialize -i "Path\To\backup.json" -o "Path\To\Shortcuts"